 Why?
 Are they trying to keep it secret?
 Surely not from you.
 Maybe from competitors?
 Do those companies only believe in price-transparency during sales calls?

 That’s just silly.
 Consider Shark Tank.
 What happens when the people pitching aren’t transparent with their costs, pricing, and margins?
 Mr. Wonderful shoos them off with his quip, “You are dead to me.”

-Since finding pricing on something like Value-Added Checking seems to be hard-to-find, we’re going to make it easy.
+Since finding pricing on something like Subscription (Value-Added) Checking seems to be hard-to-find, we’re going to make it easy.
 Right here.
 Right now.